deriggi/pizzaorder/README.md

-# A Pizza order spring boot application
+# A Pizza order Spring Boot application
 This application models a customer and pizza order system.

 ## Startup